Terradue/doc-developer-sandbox/source/developer/browseresults.rst

   ciop-simwf

-* Wait until the workflow is completed
+* Wait until the workflow is completed (it will take approximately five minutes).

 Browse the results
 ==================